pgeu/pgeu-system/docs/confreg/integrations.md

 volunteer can approve posts that are in the queue.
 Once approved, the scheduled job to post tweets is triggered immediately, so the tweet will be posted right away.

+The site will also show a list of all pending mentions of the primary account, and allow the user to either discard them or to reply to them.
+This way it's intended that all incoming requests will be handled one way or another.
+The same posting policy as new posts apply, including moderation.

 While the page is open, a scheduled job will periodically check if a new tweet has shown up in the queue, and post a notification if it has